richarddmorey/Morey_Hoekstra_StatCognition/docs/documents.md

 ## Documents

-Once the pre-print has been submitted, this area will by populated.
+Once the pre-print has been submitted, this area will be populated.